Gcina Zondi - Chief Executive

 Njabulo Sithole - Non-Executive

 Njabulo graduated at University of Zululand where she obtained B.Paed degree.
-She also holds a Masters in Educational Psychology from the University of KwaZulu Natal.
+She also holds a Masters in Educational Psychology from the University of KwaZulu-Natal.
 In 2007 she completed a Diploma in Company Direction from the Institute of Directors and GIMT.
 She also holds an Executive Global Master’s degree in Management from the London School of Economics (2014 – 2016).
+In 2022 Ms. Sithole completed the Certificate in Positive Psychology and Wellbeing: The Psychological, Biological, and Social Aspects of Happiness via the Stanford School of Medicine, Stanford Centre for Health Education.

-Njabulo's professional experience extends to a number of industries which she is currently serving: Impilo Consortium Board, Inkunzi Pharmaceuticals, Umongi Facilities Management, Icon Construction, Container Conversion and Imbewu Capital Partners.
+Njabulo's professional experience extends to several industries which she is currently serving: Impilo Consortium Board, Inkunzi Pharmaceuticals, Umongi Facilities Management, Icon Construction, Container Conversion and Playabets KZN.

-In 2007 she was recognised by Standard Bank in the "Bright Star Category" for the Standard Bank Salutes Women of KZN Awards, in an effort to acknowledge women's contribution towards entrepreneurial spirit in the province.
-In 2003 Njabulo won the Black Management Forum (BMF), KZN Manager of the Year Award.
+In 2007 she was recognised by Standard Bank in the "Bright Star Category" for the Standard Bank Salutes Women of KZN Awards, to acknowledge women's contribution towards entrepreneurial spirit in the province.
+In 2003, Njabulo won the Black Management Forum (BMF), KZN Manager of the Year Award.
 She is also a member of the Institute of Directors.

 Lelo Rantloane - Non-Executive

-He began his career with Rand Merchant Bank (RMB) as a Transactor in Debt Capital Markets.
-He later became a Transactor in Acquisition and Leveraged Finance where he focused specifically on Private Equity firms, providing debt and quasi-equity structuring and financing solutions for their acquisitions.
-While at RMB, he was appointed as Executive Assistant to the Chief Executive Officers of FirstRand and FirstRand Bank.
+He began his career with Rand Merchant Bank (RMB) in various roles as a Transactor in the Debt Capital Markets and the Acquisition and Leveraged Finance divisions.
+While at Rand Merchant Bank, he was appointed as Executive Assistant to the Chief Executive Officers of FirstRand and FirstRand Bank.
+He also worked for the Makalani Management Company and for Morgan Stanley in London.
+Following this, he served as Head of Debt Capital Markets and Structured Debt at Deutsche Bank AG, Johannesburg.

 Craig Coombe - Non-Executive

 Craig Coombe is a co-founder and Chief Executive Officer of the Multiply Group and was a founding Chief Financial Officer of Imbewu Capital Partners.
-Prior to the formation of Imbewu, Craig was a director and shareholder of Gadlex, the 25% BEE shareholder of Business Connexion well-known IT Company listed on the Johannesburg Stock Exchange (JSE).
+Prior to the formation of Imbewu, Craig was a director and shareholder of Gadlex, the 25% BEE shareholder of BCX well-known IT Company previously listed on the Johannesburg Stock Exchange (JSE).

-Craig performed the role of Commercial Director for Business Connexion prior to the transaction and thereafter as Executive: Mergers and Acquisitions.
+Craig performed the role of Commercial Director for BCX prior to the transaction and thereafter as BCX Executive: Mergers and Acquisitions.
 Craig worked for 7 years as an investment banker at BoE Bank, now Nedbank.
-Craig has over 20 years of relevant experience, 10 years of which being involved in successfully building Imbewu through deal identification, funding, and operational involvement.
+Craig has over 25 years of relevant experience, 10 years of which being involved in successfully building Imbewu through deal identification, funding, and operational involvement.

-The practical phase of his chartered accountant qualification was spent with Coopers and Lybrand.
-Craig is also a member of the Institute Of Directors in Southern Africa.
+The practical phase of his chartered accountant qualification was spent with Coopers and Lybrand (Now PWC).

-Craig is currently a director of International Facilities Services (Pty) Ltd, Crossfin Holdings (Pty) Ltd, Multiply Group (Pty) Ltd and Custom Capital (Pty) Ltd. He previously served on the boards of Gadlex (Pty) Ltd, Business Connexion (Pty) Ltd, Reebok South Africa (Pty) Ltd, Autovest Limited, Aka Capital (Pty) Ltd, Seattle Solutions (Pty) Ltd, Evolve Internet Incubator (Pty) Ltd, Setcom (Pty) Ltd, Business Connexion Solutions Holdings (Pty) Ltd and Bo’s Hire & Sales (Pty) Ltd.
+Craig is currently a director of Multiply Group (Pty) Ltd, International Facilities Services Limited (Mau) and Umhlanga Arch Development.
+He previously served on the boards of Gadlex (Pty) Ltd, Reebok South Africa (Pty) Ltd, Autovest Limited, Aka Capital (Pty) Ltd, Seattle Solutions (Pty) Ltd, Evolve Internet Incubator (Pty) Ltd, Setcom (Pty) Ltd, Business Connexion Solutions Holdings (Pty) Ltd, Bo’s Hire & Sales, (Pty) Ltd, Custom Capital Finance (Pty) Ltd and Crossfin Holdings (Pty) Ltd.